Children's Wellbeing and Schools Act 2026

-The Children's Wellbeing and Schools Bill, also referred to as the Schools Bill, is a proposed piece of legislation aimed at enhancing the welfare and education standards for children in the United Kingdom.
+The Children's Wellbeing and Schools Act 2026, also referred to as the Schools Bill during passage, is an act of the Parliament of the United Kingdom aimed at enhancing the welfare and education standards for children in the United Kingdom.
 This Bill introduces a range of measures designed to safeguard children, support those in care, and improve the overall quality of education.

 Background

-The Bill was introduced by the Department for Education and is part of the government's broader strategy to ensure the safety and well-being of children.
+The bill was introduced by the Department for Education and is part of the government's broader strategy to ensure the safety and well-being of children.
 It was first announced in the King's Speech during the 2023 State Opening of Parliament.
 The bill aims to address various issues, including the regulation of care workers, the employment of children, and the provision of school services such as breakfast clubs and school uniforms.

 Outline

-The Bill mandates local authorities to offer family group decision-making for families with children on the edge of care.
+The bill mandates local authorities to offer family group decision-making for families with children on the edge of care.
 This initiative aims to improve family-led care plans and enhance information sharing.
 Additionally, the bill includes provisions for better support for children in care or leaving care, ensuring they have the necessary resources and guidance to transition smoothly into adulthood.
 It also proposes stricter regulations for care workers and establishments under the Care Standards Act 2000, aiming to improve the quality of care provided to children.

-Furthermore, the Bill addresses the provision of essential school services such as breakfast clubs and school uniforms, ensuring that all children have access to these services to support their education and well-being.
+Furthermore, the bill addresses the provision of essential school services such as breakfast clubs and school uniforms, ensuring that all children have access to these services to support their education and well-being.
 The bill includes measures to improve school attendance and the regulation of independent educational institutions.
 It also proposes more rigorous inspections of schools and colleges to maintain high educational standards.

 Parliamentary passage

-The Bill received its first reading in the House of Commons on 5 November 2024, and its second reading on 26 November 2024, where it was passed with a significant majority.
+The bill received its first reading in the House of Commons on 5 November 2024, and its second reading on 26 November 2024, where it was passed with a significant majority.
 It was then sent to a Public Bill Committee, which debated the Bill and reported it with amendments on 30 January 2025.
-The Bill successfully passed its third reading on 18 March 2025, with 382 votes in favor and 104 against.
+The Bill successfully passed its third reading on 18 March 2025, with 382 votes in favour and 104 against.

 It then progressed to the House of Lords, where it received its first reading on 19 March.
-The second reading was held on 1 May, after which it progressed to the committee stage.
+The second reading was held on 1 May, after which it progressed to the committee stage and report stage, followed by the third reading on 9 February 2026.

+Benedict's Law

+In July 2026, an Allergy Safety amendment, more commonly known as Benedict's Law, was added to the Act which requires every school in England to hold spare adrenaline auto-injectors and provide compulsory allergy and anaphylaxis training for all staff.
+It is named for Benedict Blythe, who died in 2021, aged five, after an allergic reaction to cow's milk at school.